cehoffman/sinatra-respond_to/README.markdown

         wants.js { erb :post }          # => views/post.js.erb, also sets content_type to application/javascript
       end
     end

     get '/comments/:id' do
       @comment = Comment.find(params[:id])

       respond_to do |wants|
         wants.html { haml :comment }    # => views/comment.html.haml, also sets content_type to text/html
         wants.json { @comment.to_json } # => sets content_type to application/json
         wants.js { erb :comment }       # => views/comment.js.erb, also sets content_type to application/javascript
       end
     end

+To change the character set of the response, there is a <tt>charset</tt> helper.
+For example

+    get '/iso-8859-1' do
+      charset 'iso-8859-1'
+      "This is now sent using iso-8859-1 character set" end

+    get '/respond_to-mixed' do
+      respond_to do |wants|
+        wants.html { charset 'iso-8859-1'; "Some html in iso-8859-1" }
+        wants.xml { builder :utf-8-xml }    # => this is returned in the default character set
+      end
+    end